Balkan cuisine: Characteristics

-Balkan cuisine is characterised by very diverse, strong and spicy food.
-Pickled vegetables and small hot peppers are common ingredients, with peppers appearing in ajvar spread.
-Feta cheese is also a popular ingredient.
+Balkan cuisine is characterised by very diverse, strong and sometimes spicy food.
+Pickled vegetables are common ingredients.
+Pepper appear in ajvar spread and the use of small hot peppers is also somewhat common.
+Feta cheese is also a popular ingredient in southern parts of the region.
 Dishes frequently make use of stuffed vegetables such as sarma which is made with stuffed vine leaves.
 Also popular is moussaka, a dish made with eggplants or potatoes.
 Many dishes are served with the thick cream known as kajmak and the egg-and-lemon sauce avgolemono is also widely used.
 Meze are often served as appetizers, as they are in Levantine cuisine and Caucasian cuisine.
 Popular desserts include baklava and halva and the fruit brandy rakia is often drunk.
 Cooking is typically done using a sač, a type of baking lid covered with hot coals or ashes, a technique dating back to Ancient Greek cuisine.

 Diversity

 The similarities within Balkan cuisine are partly due to the common natural environment of the Balkans which provides similar food ingredients.
 Many dishes and recipes across the Balkan region are referred to using the same vocabulary, albeit with national variations.
 The common features of Balkan cuisine are most easily seen in the haute cuisine of restaurants.
 In contrast, meals prepared domestically reveal the cuisine's geographic variation, including a series of intermediate cuisines ranging from those of North and Mediterranean Europe to that of the Middle East.
 The different nationalities within the Balkans create their own variations, and a dish by the same name may have different ingredients and preparation methods in different countries.
-Chocolate, cakes and sweet confections are popular in the North Balkans, but in the South it is seafood, honeyed sweets and pastas that indicate the area's more Mediterranean style.
+Chocolate, cakes and sweet confections are popular in the northern Balkans, but in the south it is seafood, honeyed sweets and pastas that indicate the area's more Mediterranean style.